Pap test: Can it detect ovarian cancer?

 Very rarely, ovarian cancer cells can be detected during a Pap test.
 If the ovarian cancer cells travel away from your ovaries through your fallopian tubes and uterus to the area around your cervix, the ovarian cancer cells could be collected during a Pap test.
 But this is rare, so the Pap test isn't a reliable test for ovarian cancer.

 There is no standard or routine screening test for ovarian cancer.
 Researchers haven't yet found a screening tool that's sensitive enough to detect ovarian cancer in its early stages and specific enough to distinguish ovarian cancer from other, noncancerous conditions.
-Doctors don't recommend routine screening for women with an average risk of ovarian cancer.
+Doctors don't recommend routine screening for people with an average risk of ovarian cancer.

 If you're concerned about your risk of ovarian cancer, discuss it with your doctor.